 A History of the Louisiana Baptist Agricultural Missions Fellowship

 The Fellowship was organized in 2000 under the auspices of the Men and Volunteer Ministries Department of the Louisiana Baptist Convention.
 The first annual meeting was held in the Baptist Building in Alexandria, LA in January 2001.
-Annual meetings are held in January of each year at locations around Louisiana.
+Annual meetings are held each year at locations around Louisiana.
 Many of the original members were associated with the LSU Agricultural Center, though numerous other committed Christians, with an interest in agriculture, were also involved.

 In addition to our affiliation with the Louisiana Baptist Convention, The Fellowship also is affiliated with the Agricultural Development Foundation, which is considered to be the parent organization.
 ADF was founded as the Agricultural Missions Foundation in 1970 under the leadership of Mr. Owen Cooper, the last lay president of the Southern Baptist Convention.
 The name was changed in 2001 to avoid confusion, and to enable a closer working relationship with state Agricultural Mission Fellowships, of which our fellowship is one.